mwdossantos/kb-86/docs/week-6-research-and-planning.md

 From these themes I decided to go with Star Wars, as it resonated the most with my group of teachers and is easiest to get a lot of meta information about.
 COVID-19 is a relevant idea, but most of those ideas are already made or are in ongoing development.
 The Audi application would be cool to link to my real car, but given that most likely needs root access to the car everybody voted against it.
 There's too little information to be shown without it.

-Given that the Star Wars universe is so big, I will focus my application on the Outer Rim Territories and the planets it houses.
+Given that the Star Wars universe is so big, I will focus my application on my favourite planets it houses.
 By doing this I will make sure I set some boundaries and don't get too lost in a galaxy far, far away.

 For my theme research I will be using the [Star Wars Fandom Wiki](https://starwars.fandom.com/wiki).